 - 3 tablespoons cornstarch

-- In a medium-large bowl, combine the rhubarb, strawberries, sugar and cornstarch.
+- In a large bowl, combine the rhubarb, strawberries, sugar and cornstarch.
 Mix well.
-The mixture should be thick and syrupy after being stirred well.
+The mixture will start to turn thick and syrupy as it is stirred.

-- Place the pie on a rimmed baking sheet and bake at 400 degrees for 50-55 minutes, covering the pie crust edges halfway with foil to prevent over-browning.
+- Place the pie on a rimmed baking sheet (in case any of the filling bubbles out), and bake at 375 degrees for 50-55 minutes, until the streusel is golden and the filling is bubbling and hot.
+Cover the pie crust edges halfway with foil or a pie crust shield to prevent over-browning, if needed.

-- Let the pie cool completely before cutting into pieces.
-Serve with a dollop of freshly whipped cream, if desired.
+- Let the pie cool completely before cutting (the filling will thicken as it cools).
+Serve with a scoop of vanilla ice cream or sweetened, whipped cream, if desired!

 No-Chill All-Butter Pie Crust